|What is the most important information I should know about XALKORI? |

 - Store XALKORI at room temperature between 68°F to 77°F (20°C to 25°C).

-Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use XALKORI for a condition for which it was not prescribed.
 Do not give XALKORI to other people, even if they have the same symptoms that you have.
 It may harm them.
 You can ask your healthcare provider or pharmacist for more information about XALKORI that is written for health professionals.

 Active ingredient: crizotinib